What can I do with my promo slots?

 On the add a promotional slot screen shown above, click the placement tab.
 You’ll then have the following options.

-Publish: Ticking this makes your promo live, so only check this once you’re happy that everything is set up correctly.
+Ticking this makes your promo live, so only tick this once you’re happy that everything is set up correctly.

 Hero: A promo slot that sits at the top of the feed.
 This is a flexible position that scales to the size and shape of your chosen image, with some constraints.
 This is great for large, billboard type promos, but you should be careful not to make it so large as to unnecessarily dislocate the editions below it.